LF-digitala-kanaler/LFDS/content/components/web/forms/input-field.md

       ### Variations

-      There are several variations of input fields, each is described below.
+      There are two mains variations of input fields, the one-lined and the one spanning over several lines/rows.
+The one-lined in addition can be modified in a number of ways.

       #### One-lined text input